openhab/openhab-addons/bundles/org.openhab.binding.wifiled/README.md

 ## Thing Configuration

-The thing can be configured through the Paper UI.
+The Thing can be configured through the Paper UI.
 Use the configuration if you have devices of type LD382 or LD686, want to enable color fading, or if the device discovery does not find your LED controller automatically.